NCAlgebra/NC/README.md

     << NCAlgebra`

-to load NCAlgebra, or

-    << NCGB`

-to load NCAlgebra and NCGB.
+to load NCAlgebra

 ## Now what?

+Extensive documentation is found in the directory `DOCUMENTATION`.

 Basic documentation is provided on the project Wiki:

 https://github.com/NCAlgebra/NC/wiki

-Extensive documentation is found in the directory `DOCUMENTATION`.

 You may want to try some of the several demo files in the directory `DEMOS` after you install NCAlgebra.